-All property owners who rent residential units (i.e. houses, condos, apartments, hotel rooms) for any length of time must obtain a Isle of Palms business license.
-Business licenses can be obtained at the City's Building, Planning and Zoning Department at 1207 Palm Boulevard.
+All property owners who rent residential units (i.e. houses, condos, apartments, hotel rooms) for any length of time must obtain an Isle of Palms short term rental license.
+Short term rental licenses can be obtained at the City's Building, Planning and Zoning Department at 1207 Palm Boulevard.
 For more information, please call the office at 843-886-9912 or you can email Nicole Morris or Mary Ann Harbin.

 The short term rental ordinance for City of Isle of Palms can be found at the link here.

 It specifies, among other things, the calculations for maximum overnight occupancy.

 Owners of short term rentals must acknowledge that they have read and understand certain code requirements as part of the application process.
 Before filling out the application, please read the section below entitled Short Term Rental License Disclosure.
 The rental application can be found at this link.

 Short term rental license fees are based on the gross income generated by the rental during the fiscal year that begins July 1st and ends June 30th.
 Renewals are mailed in June of each year.
 To avoid late fees please ensure rental fees are paid by August 31st.
 A fee schedule is linked here.

 In general, however, the fee is $350 for the first $2,000.00 earned in gross income and $4.60 for each additional thousand in gross income.